If you want to learn German, you might as well learn German fast.

 The best part is that FluentU keeps track of the vocabulary that you’re learning, and it recommends you examples and videos based on the words you’ve already learned.
 This is a level of personalization that hasn’t been done before.

-Let’s face it, one of the most tedious things about German are the multitudes of declensions and conjugations.
-Verbs are changing according to case and tense as well as grammatical person and number?!
+Let’s face it, one of the most tedious things about German is the number of declensions and conjugations.
+Verbs change form according to case and tense as well as grammatical person and number?!
 Say what?
-I know, awesome right?
+I know… awesome right?

 What I am talking about are modal verbs, more specifically, these seven: